-&lt;sup>16 Since December 2009, when Law 25/2009, which transposed Directive of Services 2006/123/CE, was approved, European shippers do not need to apply for a license in order to operate in the Spanish gas market.
-However, a communication of the starting of the activity, and a declaration that all duties are fulfilled, is still required.
+17 Since December 2009, when Law 25/2009, which transposed Directive of Services 2006/123/CE, was approved shippers do not need to apply for a license in order to operate in the Spanish gas market.
+However, a communication of the starting of activity, and a declaration that all duties are fulfilled, is still required.